anupsurendran/optimalweb/_posts/cloud/2016-11-21-Cloud-SQL-Questions-CPO200.md

 instances.
 A Compute Engine external IP address must be in the list of authorized networks to access a Cloud SQL instance.

 #### True or False? .
-Cloud SQL instances can only export data in mysqldump
+Cloud SQL instances can only export data in mysqldump file format.
-file format.

 False.
 Cloud SQL also supports exporting data in CSV format.

 #### True or False? .
-Statements and functions related to files and plugins are
+Statements and functions related to files and plugins are not supported
-not supported

 True.
 Examples for first generation are :

 - LOAD DATA INFILE
-Note that LOAD DATA LOCALINFILE is supported.
+( Please note that LOAD DATA LOCALINFILE is supported. )
 - SELECT ...
 INTO OUTFILE
 - SELECT ...
 INTO DUMPFILE
 - INSTALL PLUGIN ...